samuelcolvin/em2-moved/SPEC.md

 3. Job `propagate(action_id)` fired, in job:
 4. Get all participants for conversation, create a set in redis for recipient_ids `recipients:{action_id}`
 5. For each active front end application (see below), check if there are recipients in this conv: `SINTER`
-6. If recipients are found for any applications: get action details and add to list of "jobs" for that application
+6. If recipients are found for any applications: get action details and add to list of "jobs" for that application.
+Should be possible to add action data to all `frontend:jobs:{app-name}` lists in one pipeline operation.

 If conv doesn't exist:
 1. Job `create_conv(action_details)` fired, in job: